-Oracle JavaTM Runtime Environment (JRE) version 8 is supported up to 1.8.0_221 at the time of this release.
-Version 7 is no longer supported.
+Oracle JavaTM Runtime Environment (JRE) version 8 is supported up to 1.8.0 251 at the time of this release.

 Future Java versions should work correctly assuming no incompatible changes are made by the Java developers.
 For any issues, please contact Technical Support.